 What are the stipulations to join?
 Must be 18 yrs old and possess a valid driver’s license.
 Membership is open to any person who resides in, or spends 30 hr/week working or residing in the Janesville First Responder service district.

 How long does training take?
 The EMR (Emergency Medical Responder) Class is 64 hours spread out over the course of about two and a half months.
-When joining our group, we try to have classes in Janesville and try to schedule around the convenience of students and the instructor.
+The EMT (Emergency Medical Technician) class is roughly 132 hours with 72 hour Clinical time spread out over the course of about five months.

 How much will this cost me?
-We will pay for your Emergency Medical Responder certification and training in return for a 2 year commitment to our group!
+We will pay for your Emergency Medical Responder certification and training in return for a two year commitment or will pay for your EMT Certification for a five year commitment to our group!
 Gas money is on your own though, sorry!

 How soon before I can start going to calls?
 If you are interested in joining, we encourage you to come to one of our monthly meetings.
 Fill out an application and once voted in as a probationary member (normally same meeting), we will give you a radio and pager.
 New probationary members are encouraged to come to calls to shadow and watch but MAY NOT enter a scene until a certified member has arrived.